 Did you know that tires that are inflated correctly can increase your fuel economy by over 3%?
 This can equate to a lot of gas savings over the course of the year.

 If you are not ready to cut the cord, consider bundling your cable and internet for even more savings.
 There are a lot of options to consider and we’ve even compiled a great list here!

 Your water heater can waste anywhere from $36 to $61 dollars a year if its set too high — usually above 140 degrees.
 Set the temperature around 120 degrees to save money and reduce mineral buildup in your tank.

 Replace your incandescent bulbs with LED bulbs to save around $75 a year with these bulbs.

-Double check the APY of your online account.
+Double check the APY of your savings account.
 You can start earning a good chunk of change on money that would have just set in a standard savings account or checking account earning no interest by opening up an online savings account.

 You can save a lot on gas, car maintenance and potentially get car insurance benefits depending on the amount of time that you use public transportation vs. driving your own car.

 Did you know that electrical devices that stay plugged in draw a small amount of electricity that can quickly add up depending on the number of items you have plugged in.
 To help decrease your electric bill, unplug these items when not in use.

 By air sealing your home, you can prevent drafts that can potentially increase your utility bills without increasing heating or cooling of your home.

 This is a great rule for those online shopaholics.
 If you see something you like, put it in your cart and enforce a 24 hour rule before you allow yourself to make a purchase.
 This way, you will really make sure you want that item and are not just buying it impulsively.